Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Solution Approach

-The SMD framework is a stochastic approximation approach of finding a solution to a stochastic convex program \cite{nemirovski2009robust}.
-In particular, the SMD algorithm is a special type of Stochastic Gradient Descent (SGD) algorithm, where, in contrast to SGD, the updates are computed in a \emph{mirrored} space.

-The SMD framework provides an iterative procedure to select points from a convex space $\mathcal{X}$ with stochastic query access to underlying parameters.
-First, a suitable strongly convex regularizer $R$, catering to the geometry of $\mathcal{X}$ is designed.
+\begin{definition}{(Distance Generating Function)} Let $\R: \mathcal{X} \rightarrow \mathbb{R}$ be a continuously differentiable, strongly convex, real-valued function on a convex set $\mathcal{X} \subset \mathbb{R}^{n}$.
+For any $\xvec,\yvec \in \mathcal{X}$, the distance from point $\xvec$ to $\yvec$ is given by $ V_{\xvec}(\yvec) = \R(\yvec) - \R(\xvec) - \langle \nabla \R(\xvec), \yvec -\xvec \rangle.$\footnote{This function is also called as the Bregman divergence or the prox-function. } \end{definition} The SMD framework is a stochastic approximation approach of finding a solution to a stochastic convex program \cite{nemirovski2009robust}.
+In particular, the SMD algorithm is a special type of stochastic gradient descent (SGD) algorithm where the updates are computed in the \emph{mirrored} space.
+It provides an iterative procedure to select points from a convex space $\mathcal{X}$ with stochastic query access to underlying parameters.
+First, a suitable strongly convex regularizer $R$ catering to the geometry of $\mathcal{X}$ is designed.
 Then, at each iterate $t$, an unbiased estimator of gradient $\gvec$ given by $\tilde{\gvec}_{t}$ and a step size $\eta_{t}$ is computed.
 This estimator, along with the previous iterate value $\xvec_{t}$ and step size $\eta_{t}$, is used to compute the next iterate as given below:

 Since the regularizer is strictly convex and differentiable, the SMD update can be equivalently written in the (mirrored) gradient space as follows